ToxPuro/astaroth/paper.md

 This runtime system can be accessed through `Astaroth`'s runtime API.
 The API is C-ABI compatible, supporting foreign function interfaces to external applications written in any programming language.
 The API is organized into two layers: the `Device` layer and the `Grid` layer.
-The `Device` layer provides access to single-GPU functionality, such as: moving data between CPU and GPU, launching kernels, and loading/storing snapshots from/to disk.
+The `Device` layer provides access to single-GPU functionality, such as moving data between CPU and GPU, launching kernels, and loading/storing snapshots from/to disk.
-The `Grid` layer provides access to multi-GPU functionality, such as: executing DAGs, distributed initialization, and distributed loading/storing of snapshots.
+The `Grid` layer provides access to multi-GPU functionality, such as executing DAGs, distributed initialization, and distributed loading/storing of snapshots.
 Other special functionality is also provided through the API, such as distributed Fourier transforms.

 ## Solver

 `Astaroth` also includes a standalone finite-difference PDE solver [@pekkila2022scalable], which takes full advantage of the DSL and the multi-GPU API, and can be used to write new simulation models.
 The solver scales to thousands of GPUs with a weak-scaling efficiency greater than 90% [@pekkila_graphicsprocessors_2026] and also works as a testbed for performance research.

-The solver uses an astrophysical magnetohydrodynamical setup (`acc-runtime/samples/mhd_modular`) by default, but can be configured to run any DSL code.
+The solver can be configured to run any DSL code, and uses an astrophysical magnetohydrodynamical setup (`acc-runtime/samples/mhd_modular`).
-The samples directory also includes other production-ready setups, e.g. `tfm-mpi` for the test-field method [@pekkila_graphicsprocessors_2026].
+The samples directory also includes other production-ready setups, e.g., `tfm-mpi` for the test-field method [@pekkila_graphicsprocessors_2026].

 The solver handles distributed initial conditions, domain decomposition, simulation diagnostics, and logging.
 It is also designed to react to a number of events, such as NaNs in the simulation data, simulation time limits, and a stop signal given through the file system.
-The directory `analysis/` contains Python-based data analysis tools, which can be used to process and work with the data produced by the standalone solver.
+The `analysis/` directory contains Python-based data analysis tools, which can be used to process and work with the data produced by the standalone solver.

 # Research impact statement